-The UK's Brexit decision has raised uncertainties in commercial contracting which are unlikely to dissipate for some time.
+The UK's decision to trigger Article 50 has raised uncertainties in commercial contracting which are unlikely to dissipate for some time.
 As a result, many companies are looking to exit existing contracts, or to future-proof contracts currently under negotiation.
 Rachel Glass and Jack Colthurst will be discussing the creation, preservation and exercise of termination rights against the shifting landscape of the Brexit process.

 Brexit is a "known unknown", but it is possible to anticipate likely issues for a particular business or bargain, and to plan for them.
 One issue that is likely to arise is the desire of a party to terminate a contract in the wake or the anticipation of Brexit.
 An economic shift or change of law may make that party's bargain less profitable, or even impossible, or the underlying purpose of the contract may have fallen away.
 In such circumstances, and in the absence of some defect in performance or other substantive breach by its counterparty, a party may seek to use the consequences of Brexit to justify exiting a contract.

 There are a number of practicalities and legal arguments which may arise in relation to lawfully terminating existing contracts, either in anticipation of or in the wake of Brexit.
 They may include consideration of Material Adverse Change clauses, Force Majeure clauses, and whether the doctrine of frustration is relevant in this context:

 Could the particular consequences of Brexit for a party be sufficiently significant to constitute a Material Adverse Change and what factors are the Courts likely to consider in construing these clauses?
 Could they safely be relied upon in the Brexit context?